 Corrections jobs also include correctional officer supervisors.
 Supervisors work within an adult or juvenile facility.
 The supervisors coordinate other correctional officers and ensures the employees meet all training requirements.
 The supervisor could also be in charge of scheduling and handling any internal issues with officers.
 Supervisors usually work in an environment where they interact with both fellow officers and inmates.
 A corrections officer manager is usually a position that’s superior to a corrections officer supervisor.
 The manager oversees the supervisors and usually has limited interactions with inmates.
 Correctional officer managers develop policies for the inmates and officers to follow.
 They train supervisors on these policies and evaluate any flaws found within the system.
 Supervisor and management jobs at juvenile facilities focus on enacting strategies that are effective within a juvenile justice setting.

-Prison wardens is the highest position that a person can hold while working at a correctional facility.
+Prison warden is the highest position that a person can hold while working at a correctional facility.
 Prison wardens are responsible for the operations of the penitentiary.
 The warden must be trained on crisis response techniques and how to prevent situations from escalating into riots.

 After gaining experience within the field of corrections, the degree holder could seek other opportunities outside of the prison system.
 For instance, there are corrections degree jobs in the field of education.
 Correctional officer trainers are responsible for educating current and prospective officers who work in the criminal justice system.